Journal Policies

 Disclosure and Conflicts of Interest

-Policy on Transferring Reviews to eLIBRARY.RU
+Policy on Transferring Reviews to RSCI (Russian Science Citation Index)

-Since September 2019, the editorial board transfers reviewer information and review texts (hidden from RSCI users but visible to RSCI experts) to the Scientific Electronic Library (eLIBRARY.RU) for storage and analysis alongside article texts.
-Reviewers may consent or refuse to transfer their reviews/personal data using designated forms.
-Signed consent/refusal forms must be submitted with new reviews.
+Since September 2019, the editorial board transfers reviewer information and review texts (visible only for the RSCI experts) done in LLC “Scientific Electonic Library” to the Scientific Electronic Library (eLIBRARY.RU) for storage and analysis alongside article texts.

 Authors submitting manuscripts confirm adherence to authorship ethics and agree to participate in authorship dispute investigations.